jinghuazhao/software-notes/AA.md

 Information including installation is described here, https://github.com/weizhouUMICH/SAIGE/wiki/Genetic-association-tests-using-SAIGE.

-Locally, we therefore check for the desired gcc and cmake and proceed as follows,
+Locally, we therefore check for the desired gcc, cmake and boost and proceed as follows,
 ```bash
 module avail gcc
 module avail cmake